ahmedcs/SICC/README.md

 1- Ahmed M Abdelmoniem, Brahim Bensaou and Amuda James Abu.
 SICC: SDN-based Incast Congestion Control for Data Centers.
 In Proceedings of IEEE International
 Conference on Communications (IEEE ICC), Paris, France, May 2017.
+2-  Ahmed.
+M. Abdelmoniem and B. Bensaou, “ SICC: SDN-based Incast Congestion Control Framework for Data Centers: Implementation and Evaluation,” Technical.
+Report.
+HKUST-CS06-01, HKUST, Hong Kong, 2016.
-2- Ahmed M. Abdelmoniem, Brahim Bensaou, and Amuda James Abu.
+3- Ahmed M. Abdelmoniem, Brahim Bensaou, and Amuda James Abu.
 Exploring the Prospects of SDN-based Incast Congestion Control.
 Annals of Telecommunications, Special Issue on Cloud Communications and Networking, Springer, 2017. **Invited paper still under preparation.**

 **Notice, the COPYRIGHT and/or Author Information notice at the header of the (source, header and script) files can not be removed or modified.**

 # Published Paper
-To understand the framework and proposed solution, please read the paper "SICC: SDN-based Incast Congestion Control for Data Centers" \[[SICC Paper PDF](download/SICC.pdf)\]
+To understand the framework and proposed solution, please read the paper "SICC: SDN-based Incast Congestion Control for Data Centers" \[[SICC Paper PDF](download/SICC.pdf)\] and the technical report \[[SICC Tech-Repo PDF](download/SICC-Report.pdf)\]